truenas/middleware/docs/userguide/index.rst

 This section summarizes each of these services and their available configurations within the FreeNAS® GUI.

-**NOTE:**
-at this time,
+**NOTE:** at this time,
-**only one directory service can be configured**
+**only one directory service can be configured**.
-.
 That service must first be selected in the System → Settings → General → Directory Service drop-down menu.
 Once selected, a Directory Service entry will be added to Services → Control Services so that the service can be started, stopped, and configured.

 Active Directory
 ^^^^^^^^^^^^^^^^

 Active Directory (AD) is a service for sharing resources in a Windows network.
-AD can be configured on a Windows server that is running Windows Server 2000 or higher or on a Unix-like operating system that is running
-`Samba version 4 <http://wiki.samba.org/index.php/Samba4/HOWTO#Step_4:_Provision_Samba4>`_
+AD can be configured on a Windows server that is running Windows Server 2000 or higher or on a Unix-like operating system that is running `Samba version 4 <http://wiki.samba.org/index.php/Samba4/HOWTO#Step_4:_Provision_Samba4>`_ .
-.
 Since AD provides authentication and authorization services for the users in a network, you do not have to recreate these user accounts on the FreeNAS® system.
 Instead, configure the Active Directory service so that it can import the account information and imported users can be authorized to access the CIFS shares on the FreeNAS® system.

-**NOTE:**
-if your network contains an NT4 domain controller, or any domain controller containing a version which is earlier than Windows 2000, configure
+**NOTE:** if your network contains an NT4 domain controller, or any domain controller containing a version which is earlier than Windows 2000, configure
 `NT4 <#1.8.4.4.NT4|outline>`_
 instead.

 Many changes and improvements have been made to Active Directory support within FreeNAS®.
-If you are not running FreeNAS® 9.2.2-RELEASE, it is strongly recommended that you upgrade before attempting Active Directory integration.
+If you are not running FreeNAS® 9.3-RELEASE, it is strongly recommended that you upgrade before attempting Active Directory integration.

-**Before configuring the Active Directory service**
-, ensure name resolution is properly configured by **ping** ing the domain name of the Active Directory domain controller from `Shell <#1.9.2.Shell|outline>`_ on the FreeNAS® system.
-If the
+**Before configuring the Active Directory service**, ensure name resolution is properly configured by **ping** ing the domain name of the Active Directory domain controller from `Shell <#1.9.2.Shell|outline>`_ on the FreeNAS® system.
+If the **ping** fails, check the DNS server and default gateway settings in Network → `Global  <#1.5.1.Global Configuration|outline>`_ `Configuration <#1.5.1.Global Configuration|outline>`_ on the FreeNAS® system.
-**ping**
-fails, check the DNS server and default gateway settings in Network → `Global  <#1.5.1.Global Configuration|outline>`_ `Configuration <#1.5.1.Global Configuration|outline>`_ on the FreeNAS® system.

 Next, add a DNS record for the FreeNAS® system on the Windows server and verify that you can **ping** the hostname of the FreeNAS® system from the domain controller.

 Active Directory relies on Kerberos, which is a time sensitive protocol.
-This means that the time on both the FreeNAS® system and the Active Directory Domain Controller can not be out of sync by more than a few minutes.
+This means that the time on both the FreeNAS® system and the Active Directory Domain
+Controller can not be out of sync by more than a few minutes.
 The best way to ensure that the same time is running on both systems is to configure both systems to:

 *   use the same NTP server (set in System →
     `NTP Servers <#1.4.3.NTP Servers|outline>`_